giobongio/mars-rover/README.md

 - **Models**: contains the models which represent data on database
 - **Providers**: contains the providers used to register and resolve dependencies
 - **Repositories**: contains the list of repositories, allows to abstract the data storage

+### Database structure
+The application relies on data stored on database, with the following tables:

+ - **positions**: contains the list of successful positions (coordinates and direction) of the rover
+ - **obstacles**: contains the list of obstacles in the grid (coordinates), created randomly during the installation

 ### Tests